-A screen positive result means that you are in a group with an increased risk of having a baby with an open neural tube defect.
+A screen positive result means that you are in a group with an increased likelihood of having a baby with an open neural tube defect.
 If the result is screen positive, you will be offered an ultrasound examination after 16 weeks of pregnancy, and possibly an amniocentesis.
 The result is screen positive when the AFP level is equal to or higher than two times the normal level for your stage of pregnancy.

-If the risk of Down syndrome based on the First Trimester Test is lower than one in 230, then the result is called screen negative, and a diagnostic test is usually not offered.
-If the risk of Down syndrome based on the Integrated Test is lower than one in 110, and the AFP level is less than two times the normal level for your stage of pregnancy, then the result is called screen negative, and a diagnostic test is usually not offered.
-Although a screen negative result means that your risk of having a baby with Down syndrome is not high, a screen negative result cannot rule out the possibility of a pregnancy with Down syndrome.
+If the likelihood of Down syndrome based on the First Trimester Test is lower than one in 230, then the result is called screen negative, and a diagnostic test is usually not offered.
+If the likelihood of Down syndrome based on the Integrated Test is lower than one in 110, and the AFP level is less than two times the normal level for your stage of pregnancy, then the result is called screen negative, and a diagnostic test is usually not offered.
+Although a screen negative result means that your likelihood of having a baby with Down syndrome is not high, a screen negative result cannot rule out the possibility of a pregnancy with Down syndrome.

 No. About eight or nine out of 10 cases of Down syndrome are detected (classified as screen positive).
 This means that one or two out of 10 pregnancies with Down syndrome are missed (classified as screen negative).
 With the Integrated Test, about four out of five cases of spina bifida are detected, and one out of five is missed.
 Nearly all cases of anencephaly are detected.

 It is uncommon for a woman to have a baby with Down syndrome or an open neural tube defect, and it is even more uncommon for a woman with a screen negative result, but it does sometimes happen.
 This is because the screening test cannot completely distinguish affected from unaffected pregnancies.
-However small the risk is, the test cannot completely rule out the possibility of the baby having Down syndrome or open neural tube defect.
+However small the likelihood is, the test cannot completely rule out the possibility of the baby having Down syndrome or open neural tube defect.

 If the test is screen positive, you will be offered a diagnostic test, usually chorionic villus sampling (CVS) or possibly an amniocentesis.
 The diagnostic test will determine whether or not the pregnancy is actually affected.
 CVS is offered early in pregnancy (usually between 10 and 13 weeks).
-It involves taking a sample of placental tissue (using local anaesthetic) either by inserting a needle through your abdominal wall or by passing a fine instrument through the cervix.
+It involves taking a sample of placental tissue (using local anesthetic) either by inserting a needle through your abdominal wall or by passing a fine instrument through the cervix.
 CVS is performed under the guidance of an ultrasound scan and does not involve a stay in the hospital.
-The CVS sample contains cells which can be used to tell whether or not the baby has Down syndrome.
+The CVS sample contains cells that can be used to tell whether or not the baby has Down syndrome.
 A result is usually ready within one to two weeks.
 There is a small risk associated with the CVS procedure.
 About 1 percent of women who have CVS will have a miscarriage as a result of the procedure.

 It depends on your particular result.
-If the test is screen positive for Down syndrome or at increased risk for trisomy 18 or Smith-Lemli-Opitz syndrome, an amniocentesis procedure will be offered, sometimes accompanied by a detailed ultrasound examination.
-If the test is screen positive for open neural tube defects, a targeted ultrasound examination is most commonly offered, although an amniocentesis is often suggested as well.
+If the test is screen positive for Down syndrome or at increased likelihood for trisomy 18 or Smith-Lemli-Opitz syndrome, an amniocentesis procedure will be offered, sometimes accompanied by a detailed ultrasound examination.
+If the test is screen positive for open neural tube defects, a targeted ultrasound examination is most commonly offered, although amniocentesis is often suggested as well.

 An amniocentesis is a procedure in which the doctor obtains a small sample of fluid that surrounds the developing baby by passing a fine needle through the abdominal wall and into the uterus, under the guidance of an ultrasound scan.
 The sample is then sent for laboratory testing.
 This fluid sample can be used to diagnose chromosome problems like Down syndrome and trisomy 18.
 An amniocentesis is an invasive procedure, which means that there is a small risk of miscarriage (about one in 200) associated with it.
 Results of the test for Down syndrome and trisomy 18 usually take one to two weeks.
 A rapid technique for the diagnosis of Down syndrome and trisomy 18, fluorescence in situ hybridization (or FISH), is available at Women & Infants.
 FISH results usually take two days.
 Results for the test for open neural tube defects usually take five to seven days.